yahoo/object_relation_transformer/README.md

 This will preprocess the dataset and get the cache for calculating cider score.

-### Download the COCO dataset and pre-extract the image features [KAB - IS THIS NECESSARY FOR OUR PAPER???]
+### Download the COCO dataset and pre-extract the image features

 Download the [COCO images](http://mscoco.org/dataset/#download) from the MSCOCO website.
 We need 2014 training images and 2014 validation images.
 You should put the `train2014/` and `val2014/` folders in the same directory, denoted as `$IMAGE_ROOT`: